mendel5/windows/README.md

 ## Useful shortcuts
 - Keyboard shortcuts in Windows https://support.microsoft.com/en-us/windows/keyboard-shortcuts-in-windows-dcc61a57-8ff0-cffe-9796-cb9706c75eec
-- `Ctrl` + `Shift` + `Win` + `B`: Wake PC from blank or black screen (commonly understood to "restart the graphics driver")
+- `Ctrl` + `Shift` + `Win` + `B`: Wake PC from blank or black screen (commonly understood to "restart the graphics driver").
   - https://superuser.com/questions/1127463/what-does-ctrlwinshiftb-do-in-windows

 ## Windows not connecting to network share (SMB/NAS)
-Previously called: Nasty networking issue
+Previously called: Nasty networking issue.

 Problem:
 - Windows 10 error code 0x80070035
-- When trying to open a network share, Windows 10 does not show a prompt to enter the username and password
+- When trying to open a network share, Windows 10 does not show a prompt to enter the username and password that are required to access the network share.

 Solution:
-- Enter the NAS hostname, username and password manually via `netplwiz.exe`
+- Enter the NAS hostname, username and password manually via `netplwiz.exe`.

 Question:
 - Why does Windows 10 not show the prompt to enter the username and password for a network share?
 Maybe it is related to the user permissions or rights?